Oxalis barrelieri

 Oxalis barrelieri, the Barrelier's woodsorrel, or lavender sorrel, also commonly called in French trèfle, oseille-marron, or oseille-savane, is a plant from the genus Oxalis.

-It also bears the Latin synonym, Oxalis bahiensis.
-It is native to the West Indies and to Central America and South America (Smith, 1985; pp. 624–625).
-It was introduced into parts of Africa, Ceylon, and Malesia (Smith, 1985; pp. 624–625).
-It is considered a weed in the Caroline and Mariana Islands and in Samoa (Smith, 1985; pp. 624–625).
+Description

 The plant grows to a height of 20–150 cm and has pink flowers with a greenish or yellow base (Smith, 1985; pp. 624–625).
 Leaflets on the stems generally have three leaves attached to the center (Smith, 1985; pp. 624–625).

+Distribution

+It is native to the West Indies, as well as Central and South America.
+It was introduced into parts of Africa, Sri Lanka, New Guinea and Southeast Asia.
+It is considered a weed in the Caroline and Mariana Islands and in Samoa.